Bhargavacharanreddy/100DaysOfMLCodeChallenge/log.md

 **Thoughts :** Logistic Regression is used for Binary classification problems.It's all about Linear algebra.

-**Link of Work:**  I have written notes about the concepts which I have learnt today.
+**Link of Work:**  [Notes](https://github.com/cherry324/100DaysOfMLCodeChallenge/tree/master/notesDay1)I have written notes about the concepts which I have learnt today.